TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Related Work

 \subsection{Inference Optimizations}

-For the generative-LLM inference, two phases are recognizable.
-In the first one, all the input tokens from the prompt are computed in parallel.
-In the second one, tokens are generated in successive passes using previously generated tokens, and the key-value cache collected in the first phase~\cite{miao2023_inferserv_survey}.
-Given the memory-intense requirement, the token generative phase might be allocated en specialized hardware~\cite{patel2024splitwise}.
-On the other hand, smaller LLM models can be used to generate multiple output sequences in parallel that then are merged and verified~\cite{miao2023specinfer}.
-Another way to save costs at inference time consists of building a sequence of increasing-size LLMs, where a (larger) model at step $N$ is only queried when the answer of the model at step $N -1$ is not deem reliable~\cite{chen2023cascadingllm}.
+The research of general inference optimization techniques around LLM has been a hot topic with several different techniques proposed.
+Some of them relate to the computation of the tokens from the prompt using parallel and key-value cached techniques~\cite{miao2023_inferserv_survey, patel2024splitwise}.
+In other implementations, smaller LLM models can be used to generate multiple output sequences in parallel which are then merged and verified~\cite{miao2023specinfer}.
+Another way to save costs at inference time for complex tasks consists of building a sequence of increasing-size LLMs, where a (larger) model at step $N$ is only queried when the answer of the model at step $N -1$ is not deem reliable~\cite{chen2023cascadingllm}.
+Furthermore, several techniques around the instance and cluster level optimization have been proposed~\cite{zhen2025tamingtitanssurveyefficient}.
+All of these techniques are compatible with our approach as they tackle the problem from different points of view, making them orthogonal to our proposal.